hansroh/skitai/README.rst

   - remove protobuf, redis, pymongo and psycopg2 from requirements, if you need these, install them maually
   - skitai.preference () can be used with context
+  - fix http/2 response delaying when body is not exist
+  - skitai.enable_forward () can forward to single domain

 - 0.30 (Sep 2019)